rjfinn/stablefund-stake-utility/README.md

  - **autocomp**: Automatically compound, running as a daemon, per the configured compounds per day
  - **con**: Consolidate rewards from the other wallets to the last configured wallet, useful when getting the balance up on a new wallet, set xferWallet to the address of the last wallet and restakeRate to 0 when using this mode.
  - **autocon**: Automatically consolidate as with autocompound.
+ - **approve**: For BUSD, preapprove token transfers.
+	 - arg: amount to approve or "max" for the maximum amount (effectively unlimited)

 ## Considerations